This motion can cause forces to damage these soft tissues, much like a rope that frays when it is stretched beyond its capacity.

 - Being unaware of the impending collision.

 As we age, our tissues become less elastic, and our risk of injury increases.
-Females are more likely to be injured than males.
-Those who have pre-existing arthritis are more likely to develop complaints.
+Females are more likely to be injured than males, and those with pre-existing arthritis are more likely to develop complaints.

 Symptoms may begin immediately or have a delayed onset.